Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Packers stats and trends

-- Green Bay has played 12 games, with 10 wins against the spread.
+- In Green Bay's 12 games this season, it has 10 wins against the spread.

-- Green Bay's games this year have gone over the total in four out of 12 opportunities (33.3%).
+- The Packers covered the spread in their only game when favored by 11.5 points or more.

-- Green Bay is 8-1 against the spread and 8-1 overall this season when the team scores more than 23.9 points.
+- When Green Bay puts up more than 23.9 points, it is 8-1 against the spread and 8-1 overall.

-- When Green Bay churns out more than 327.9 yards, the team is 6-1 against the spread and 6-1 overall.
+- Green Bay is 6-1 against the spread and 6-1 overall when the team piles up over 327.9 yards.

-- The Packers have turned the ball over 10 times this season, one fewer than the Bears have forced (11).
+- This year, the Packers have 10 turnovers, one fewer than the Bears have takeaways (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Bears.